 Judges (in Japanese syllabary order)

-Born in Tokyo in 1982.
-She graduated from Tokyo University of the Arts, Department of Design, in 2006, and in 2008 she joined Draft Co., Ltd. Her major work to date includes: branding for Marumatsu Tea Co.’s “san grams” tea; graphics for Pocchiri, specialists in coin purses; and the in-house product maker “D-BROS.”
+Art director born in Tokyo in 1982.
+She graduated from Tokyo University of the Arts, Department of Design, in 2006, and in 2008 she joined Draft Co., Ltd. She went freelance in 2018.
+Her major work to date includes: “RURU MARY’S” for Mary Chocolate Co.; branding for Marumatsu Tea Co.’s “san grams” tea; graphics for Pocchiri, specialists in coin purses; and the in-house product maker “D-BROS.”
 She has won a JAGDA Award, Tokyo ADC Award and JAGDA New Designer Award.

 Born in Tokyo in 1974.
 He attended Musashino Art University, majoring in Sculpture.
 In 2000 he established Bluemark, and then in 2011 he founded his own design studio.
 His work areas include brand planning, logo design, signage planning, editorial design, etc., with a strong focus on art, fashion and architecture.
 He is also the principal of Book Peak, planners and publishers of art books.

 An experimental typography group formed in 1993 by Hidechika – the one with a beard but no surname – and Tetsuya Tsukada – the one with a surname but no beard.
 For 24 years now, they have been playing with writing systems, probing new concepts through their experiments in disarticulating, combining and reconfiguring the written word.